Happymic/EEERover2024/doc/README.md

 However, the Metro board has two independent UART ports so you can use one to send debugging information over USB and a different port on pin 0 to receive messages from the lizard.
 The two ports can operate at different bit rates.

-### Age
+### Species
-The age of the lizard is indicated by a pulsing infrared signal.
+The species of the lizard is indicated by a pulsing infrared signal.
 You have already made a light sensor as part of the EEEBug and most silicon-based photosensors (such as the EEEBug phototransistor) are just as sensitive to infrared as visible light.
 You will need to measure the pulse frequency of the signal and this can be done with analogue or digital methods.